-24. DERIVATIVE INSTRUMENTS
+25. DERIVATIVE INSTRUMENTS

 DART has fuel delivery contracts with suppliers for commuter rail vehicles (diesel fuel), DART buses (CNG), and service vehicles (gasoline).
-The price for fuel fluctuates depending on the market, and DART entered a compressed natural gas (CNG) fuel hedge contract to minimize its exposure to risk.
+The price for fuel fluctuates depending on the market, and DART entered a CNG fuel hedge contract to minimize its exposure to risk.